Pekosz-Lab/nextstrain/README.md

 ```

 >[!WARNING]
-> These builds are designed to ingest influenza genome data and metadata e to the [regulated access](https://gisaid.org/terms-of-use/) to all GISAID data, individual credentials are needed to access these data and cannot be shared publicly.
-Furthermore, Influenza Genomes from the JHH network accessed ahead of publishing to GISAID are private and cannot be shared publicly in this repository.originating from [GISAID](https://gisaid.org/) and internally from the Mostafa lab at the Johns Hopkins Hospital (eJHH) network.
-Du
+>These builds are designed to ingest influenza genome data and metadata obtained from sources with regulated access.
+Access to all GISAID data requires individual user credentials, which cannot be shared publicly.
+Additionally, influenza genome data from the Johns Hopkins Hospital (JHH) network that were accessed prior to their release on GISAID are private and cannot be shared publicly through this repository.

 ## 3. Append type and subtype data to its respective `metadata.tsv`using [flusort](scripts/flusort)